JannisErhard/Hindi_Spelling_Trainer/README.md

 run:\
 `python3 Main.py`

+# Update vocabulary
+Go into `TMP`, run the preformatter `sh pre_formatter.sh > war`, then run the formatter `python3 format.py war` and move the generated file `vocabulary.pkl` up into the parent folder.

 ## Plans
 re-think the enter key hook -> this is boileplate code that should be written only once. problem enter invisible to flashcard function\
 introduce a progression system that also allows the addition of new vocabulary\